Longwood, Wisconsin

 Longwood is a town in Clark County in the U.S. state of Wisconsin.
-The population was 698 at the 2000 census.
+The population was 877 at the 2020 census.

 Geography

-According to the United States Census Bureau, the town has a total area of 35.7 square miles (92.5 km^{2}), of which, 35.7 square miles (92.5 km^{2}) of it is land and 0.03% is water.
+According to the United States Census Bureau, the town has a total area of 35.7 square miles (92.5 km^{2}), of which 35.7 square miles (92.5 km^{2}) is land and 0.03% is water.

 History

-The six mile square that would become Longwood was first surveyed in June 1847 by a crew working for the U.S. government.
+The outline of the six mile square that would become Longwood was first surveyed in June 1847 by a crew working for the U.S. government.
 Then in December 1848 another crew marked all the section corners in the township, walking through the woods and swamps, measuring with chain and compass.
 When done, the deputy surveyor filed this general description:

 The surface of the township ... is mostly rolling, some slightly rolling and a small part level.
 There are but few swamps in it except Black Alder swamps along the small streams.
 The township is watered by Black River, running nearly in a south direction through the western part, and the Sauteetswasin(?)
-River running through th eeastern part of the township and numerous small streams emptying into them.
+River running through the eastern part of the township and numerous small streams emptying into them.
 The soil is generally of a 2nd rate quality, and is mostly tolerably well adapted for agricultural purposes.
 The timber is White Pine, Lind, Birch, Sugar Maple, Soft Maple, Elm, Black and White Oak, Hemlock, Ash, Ironwood and Balsam.

 An 1873 map of Clark County showed a road reaching up from Neillsville through Greenwood to "Longwood PO" at the current Longwood corners, ending two miles north of there.
 Though this followed the course of modern Highway 73, this was probably a dirt wagon road.
 The Popple River is labelled on this map with its modern name - changed from the Indian name in the surveyors' notes above.

 By 1880 the future town of Longwood was part of a larger town of Hixon.
 Much of the land was owned in large blocks by logging operations and land speculators, with C.C.
 Washburn, N.H.
 Withee, and the D.J.
 Spaulding Estate holding the largest share.
 The wagon road along the future Highway 73 had been extended through to the future Withee, where the railroad had just arrived.
 Other wagon roads followed sections of the future County N, Black River Road, and River Avenue.
 The 1880 map shows a dozen homesteads scattered along the roads, one school a half mile south of Longwood corner, and another where Black River Road now meets River Ave.
 The map also shows a "flood dam" in section 13, to help drive logs down the Popple River when the natural flow was insufficient.